Fisher Science 33-289

-Office Hours: M 11:10-12:00, T/Th 2:10-3:30; and by appt.
+Office Hours: MW 1:10-2:00, Th 12:10-2:00; and by appt.

-Debora B. Schwartz
+|Dr. Debora B.

 Assignments.
-PLEASE NOTE that the on-line
+PLEASE NOTE that the

 on-line calendar (not any print-out you may

 the course of the quarter.
-Check the
+Check the on-line syllabus

-the correct assignment.
-It is accessible at http://cla.calpoly.edu/~dschwart/engl339/339syllf13.html
+completing the correct assignment.
+It is accessible at

 |Study Guides and Plot Summaries:||Video Assignments:||Shakespeare Web Resources:|

 A WRITING-INTENSIVE, G.E.
 AREA C4 CLASS.
 As a writing-intensive class, ENGL 339 requires a minimum of 3000 words of writing over the course of the quarter, and 50% of the course grade must be based on writing assignments.
-As a G.E. area C4 class, it provides historical perspective on a significant literary period; covers a range of literary genres and conventions; helps you understand both individual works and their relationship to the social, cultural, and historical context in which they were written, including attention to relevant issues of gender ande diversity; and aims to foster an appreciation of the connections between literary works and non-verbal forms such as the visual arts.
+As a G.E. area C4 class, it provides historical perspective on a significant literary period; covers a range of literary genres and conventions; helps you understand both individual works and their relationship to the social, cultural, and historical context in which they were written, including attention to relevant issues of gender and diversity; and aims to foster an appreciation of the connections between literary works and non-verbal forms such as the visual and/or performing arts.
 Course readings, lectures and writing assignments aim to help you develop the skills necessary to read with insight, engagement, and detachment; to analyze and evaluate works from cultures which are unfamiliar to you; and to write clear, efffective textual analysis that is firmly grounded in close reading of literary texts.

 GWR: As a C4 literature class, ENGL 339 may be taken by students wishing to fulfill the Graduate Writing Requirement (GWR).
 However, please be aware that successful completion of the course does not guarantee GWR certification.
 To achieve GWR certification, you must 1) have junior or senior standing; 2) pass the class with a grade of "C" or better (a C- is not adequate); and 3) WRITE A GWR-CERTIFIABLE ESSAY on the essay portion of either the midterm or the final exam.
 A GWR-certifiable essay must conform to the standards for formal analytic writing about literature: a valid argument (appropiate and adequate content), logical organization, appropriate and adequate textual support, and reasonably correct mechanics (grammar, spelling, sentence structure, punctuation, etc.) and style.
 See Tips for Writing a GWR-Certifiable Essay; consult the Paper Writing Guidelines and Essay Evaluation Sheet if you are unsure about the conventions of formal analytic writing about literature.